cch0912/1340Project/README.md

 > Back to main menu

-Example 2: Pre-occupied table 6 and table 6 is reserved for tha customer.
-Then, if we check the tables occupation in [option B], table 6 will become vacant.
+Example 2: They decided to not give up the table.
 > [Option D] entered
-> You are now reserving table 6.
+> Please enter the table number to release:

-> Are you sure you want to release table 6?
-(Yes/No): Yes
+> Are you sure you want to release table 3?
+(Yes/No): No

 > Press E to exit: E